Allan Ramsay (artist): Life and career

-His pleasant manners and varied culture, not less than his artistic skill, contributed to render him popular.
-His only serious competitor was Thomas Hudson, with whom he shared a drapery painter, Joseph Van Aken.
+He gained recognition in London for both his artistic work and his social connections.
+Another prominent portrait painter of the period was Thomas Hudson, with whom Ramsay shared a drapery painter, Joseph Van Aken.

 In 1739, he married his first wife, Anne Bayne, the daughter of Alexander Bayne of Rires (c.
 1684–1737), and Mary Carstairs (1695?–1759).
 Anne died on 4 February 1743, giving birth to their third child; none of their children reached adulthood.

 One of his drawing pupils was Margaret Lindsay, eldest daughter of Sir Alexander Lindsay of Evelick and Amelia Murray (granddaughter of David Murray, 5th Viscount of Stormont and sister to the naval officer John Lindsay).
-He later eloped with her and on 1 March 1752 they married in the Canongate Kirk, Edinburgh; her father never forgave her for marrying an artist.
+He later eloped with her and on 1 March 1752 they married in the Canongate Kirk, Edinburgh; her father disapproved of the marriage with an artist.
 Ramsay already had to maintain a daughter from his previous marriage and his two surviving sisters, but told Sir Alexander that he could provide Margaret with an annual income of £100.
 He said it would increase "as my affairs increase, and I thank God, they are in a way of increasing" and that his only motive for the marriage was "my love for your Daughter, who, I am sensible, is entitled to much more than ever I shall have to bestow upon her".
-Three children survived from their long and happy marriage, Amelia (1755–1813), Charlotte (1758–1818?), and John (1768–1845).
+Three children survived from their long marriage, Amelia (1755–1813), Charlotte (1758–1818?), and John (1768–1845).

 Ramsay and his new wife spent 1754 to 1757 together in Italy, going to Rome, Florence, Naples and Tivoli, researching, painting and drawing old masters, antiquities and archaeological sites.
 He used the material of blue paper as a support.
 He earned income painting Grand Tourists' portraits.
-This and other trips to Italy involved more literary and antiquarian research than art.
+During these trips to Italy, Ramsay also pursued literary and antiquarian research in addition to his artistic work.
 After their return, Ramsay in 1761 was appointed to succeed John Shackleton as Principal Painter in Ordinary to George III, beating Hudson to the post.
 The King commissioned so many royal portraits to be given to ambassadors and colonial governors, that Ramsay used the services of numerous assistants—of whom David Martin and Philip Reinagle are the best known.

 He gave up painting in about 1770 to concentrate on literary pursuits.
 His health was shattered by an accidental dislocation of the right arm and his second wife's death in 1782.
-With unflinching pertinacity, he struggled until he had completed a likeness of the King upon which he was engaged at the time, and then started for his beloved Italy.
+Despite ill health, he continued working until he had completed a portrait of the King upon which he was engaged at the time, and then started for Italy.
 He left a series of 50 royal portraits to be completed by his assistant Reinagle.
-For several years he lingered in the south, his constitution finally broken.
-He died at Dover on 10 August 1784, aged 70.
+For several years he lingered in the south and died at Dover on 10 August 1784, aged 70.

 Ramsay was a friend of Samuel Johnson's, who said of him: "I love Ramsay.
 You will not find a man in whose conversation there is more instruction, more information, and more elegance, than in Ramsay's."